soverenio/docs/docs/source/getting-started/quick-start.rst

    Soveren Gateway is based on Traefik.
 Refer the `Traefik routing section <https://doc.traefik.io/traefik/routing/overview/>`_ if you need more routing options.

-6. Configure your service(s)
+6. Configure your services
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Configure your service(s) to route traffic to Soveren Gateway.
+Configure them to route traffic to Soveren Gateway.

 Refer to the `deployment scheme <deployment.html>`_ for more details on how the deployment is structured.